New conjecture on exact Dirac zero-modes of lattice fermions: Maximal number of Dirac zero-modes on discretized manifolds

 On the other hand, the $r$-th Betti numbers for the hyperball are given as

 where $\delta$ stands for the Kronecker delta.
 The summation of the Betti numbers in Eq.~(\ref{eq:Betti_ball}) is

-From these results, we claim that the maximal number of fermion species on $D$-dimensional lattice-discretized hyperball $\disB$ is equal to the summation of the Betti numbers over $0\leq r \leq D$ for the $D$-dimensional hyperball $B^{D}$.
+From these results, we claim that the maximal number of Dirac zero-modes of free fermions on $D$-dimensional lattice-discretized hyperball $\disB$ is equal to the summation of the Betti numbers over $0\leq r \leq D$ for the $D$-dimensional hyperball $B^{D}$.

-If we take an infinite-volume limit, the number of naive-fermion species on $D$-dimensional discretized hyperball $\disB$ approaches $2^{D}$, which is the same as that on $D$-dimensional discretized torus.
-It is notable that {\it our conjecture is applicable only to the finite-volume lattice.}
+If we take an infinite-volume limit, the number of naive Dirac zero-modes on $D$-dimensional discretized hyperball $\disB$ approaches $2^{D}$, which is the same as that on $D$-dimensional discretized torus.
+This number is usually called ``the number of species".
+It is notable that {\it our conjecture on exact Dirac zero modes is applicable only to the finite-volume lattice.}